Cayenne Pepper

 Question: Does cayenne pepper make you smell like garlic can?

 Answer: No!
 It doesn't work like that.
 I've never heard that reported -- ever!
 Garlic, yes.
 I know that from personal experience too, but not cayenne.
-I've never heard of that.
+I've never heard of that happening to anyone, nor have I read about it.

 Question: Isn't just sprinkling it on my food enough?

-Answer: In order to derive therapeutic health benefits from cayenne, sprinkling it on your food will provide some benefit but it won't be significant enough.
+Answer: In order to derive therapeutic health benefits from cayenne pepper, sprinkling it on your food will provide some benefit but it won't be significant enough.
+It is, therefore, encouraged that you supplement with it such as described in the following Q&A below.

 Question: I'm new to cayenne.
 How should I start taking it?

 Answer: I'm not a doctor so I want that clear (see the disclaimer).
 I'm not diagnosing or prescribing anything.
-If you are going to supplement your health regime with cayenne (after clearing it with your doctor, of course), many cayenne beginners start with 1/8th to 1/16th of a teaspoon in two to three ounces of very warm water of no hotter than 35,000 to 45,000 SHU cayenne pepper.
+If you are going to supplement your health regime with cayenne (after clearing it with your doctor, of course), many cayenne beginners start with 1/8th to 1/16th of a teaspoon in two to three ounces of very warm water of no hotter than 35,000 to 45,000 SHU Capsicum.
 Many build up from there going to 1/4th to 1/2 to a full teaspoon in two to three ounces of very warm water.
 Hope that answers it adequately enough.
+By the way, perhaps this cayenne capsules vs. cayenne tea page would be useful to you as well as this cayenne pepper drink options page.
+(Both are within this website.)

 Question: What does "SHU" mean?

-Answer: It is an acronym that means "Scoville Heat Units" and is a subjective indicator of the heat of the cayenne pepper.
+Answer: It is an acronym that means "Scoville Heat Units" and is a subjective indicator of the heat of the peppers, including, of course, cayenne.
 For more information on it, go to this page within this website.

 Question: If it is drunk shortly before bed, will it keep people up, that is, will it cause insomnia?